ChrisHegarty/format-tools/readme.txt

 javac -cp "libs/*" -d libs `find app/src/main/java/ -name "*.java"`

-# I use this to stip the other fields from the dataset, but could just ignore them in the mapping.
+# I use this to strip the other fields from the dataset, but could just ignore them in the mapping.

 java -cp "libs/*:libs" org.chegar.OpenAIStripFields \
+ ~/data/open_ai_corpus-parallel-indexing.json \
+ ~/data/open_ai_corpus-parallel-indexing_emb_only.json

+ # Or, using gradle
+./gradlew :app:strip  \
  ~/data/open_ai_corpus-parallel-indexing.json \
  ~/data/open_ai_corpus-parallel-indexing_emb_only.json